Communications and Computing & Engineering Building

 Graduates of the computer science program are prepared for professional practice as well as advanced study at the graduate level.
 Specifically graduates of the computer science program will have an ability to:

-1. analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions
+1. analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions

 2. design, implement and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline